streamr-dev/network/packages/client/README.md

     gapFill: false
 })
 ```
-Both of these flags should be disabled in tandem for message ordering and gap filling to be properly turned off.
+Both of these properties should be disabled in tandem for message ordering and gap filling to be properly turned off.

 By disabling message ordering your application won't perform any filling nor sorting, dispatching messages as they come (faster) but without granting their collective integrity.